ShoreShop/ShoreModel_Benchmark/README.md

 ## Outputs and Deliverables

 Participants should provide short-term and long-term model predictions for **all transects** as `shorelines_prediction_short.csv` and `shorelines_prediction_long.csv`.\
-Both the short-term and long-term model predictions should be **daily**.
+Both the short-term and long-term model predictions should have **daily interval**.
 For models which do not generate daily outputs, please interpolate the results to daily.\
 All prediction submissions should be placed in the designated submission folder.
 The submission folder will have shoreline predictions from various participants.
 Three illustrative examples of submission are provided in the submission folder for reference.
 ShoreFor model completes both short and long-term prediction tasks.
 [Chronos](https://github.com/amazon-science/chronos-forecasting) and [Lag-LLama](https://github.com/time-series-foundation-models/lag-llama) are the two benchmarks from LLM models which do not have long-term prediction capability.